 The front seats have adjustable seat belt anchors.
-To adjust the height of an anchor, press and hold the release buttons, and slide the anchor up or down as needed (it has four positions).
+To adjust the height of an anchor, squeeze the two release buttons, and slide the anchor up or down as needed (it has four positions).
 Never place the shoulder portion of a lap/shoulder belt under your arm or behind your back.
 This could cause very serious injuries in a crash.